 - Schedule 2: draft agreement for a security deposit

 Scottish version of this lease

-On registration of leases in Scotland, only commercial leases for longer than 20 years must be registered in the Land Register of Scotland.
+Regarding registration of leases in Scotland, only those for longer than 20 years must be registered at the Land Register of Scotland.
 However, the lease is often registered in the Books of Council and Session in Edinburgh.

 For the Scottish version of this lease please select "Scotland" from the list in top box.